 Below, these key drivers are split into three major categories, along with what they each are, and exactly what you need to do to keep an eye on them.

 Physical drivers of employee engagement

 Physical employee engagement drivers correspond to the materialistic, tangible conditions that surround employees on a daily basis.
 These include:

 58% of high-performance workers have voiced the need for a quieter workplace, and 54% say their office environment is distracting.
 But noise is not the only factor that creates a safe working environment, environmental conditions like temperature and lighting also impact productivity and engagement.

-So if you want to influence your employees' willingness to engage, your working environment should take the following into account:
+If you want to influence your employees' willingness to engage, your working environment should take the following into account:

 - Basic facilities and amenities

 - Temperature, lighting, and sound